igor-muram/NumericalMethods/Eigenvalues/README.md

 # Eigenvalues
-Calculation of the maximum and minimum eigenvalues ​​of the matrix in absolute value.
+* Calculation of the maximum and minimum eigenvalues of the matrix in absolute value.